If you’re a homeschooling mom, parent desperately needing distractions, or teacher, I love you. Keep up the great work, people!

 It’s a win-win-win!
 So, get crafting, and get your kids learning their alphabet, too!

 This can totally be scaled up to other matching items for older kids; with state facts, famous people, capitals, or animal classifications.
+Of all the possible Valentine’s Day crafts, this one is probably the most flexible.

 Let’s say it’s the evening before your sweet littles have admitted they need Valentines to give away the next day.